achlysproject/achlys/README.md

 A [Mindly](http://www.mindlyapp.com) reasoning construct.
 Allows for easier visualization of problems and tasks, hence more efficient solving.
+The **API** branch of the map provides a description of some features and simple usage examples.
 For Achlys, it is currently an additional asset to structure software improvement ideas.

 ### NOTE : An online interactive version is available [here](https://laymer.github.io/achlys-map/)